HuntaBadday/HuntaBaddayCPUmod/README.md

 irq:
     pushall ; Push all registers (including the status), except stack pointer.
-            ; So when the interrupt returns, the code that was running doesn't see any changes
+            ; So when the interrupt returns, the code that was running doesn't see any changes.

     ; Shift the value in memory right mov r1, [0x8000]
     ror r1
-    cmp r1, 0   ; Because the carry flag isn't saved in the irq the shift won't loop around ; This means that if it's 0 we set the MSB bne .skip
+    cmp r1, 0   ; Because the carry flag isn't saved in the irq the shift won't loop around.
+                ; This means that if it's 0 we set the MSB. bne .skip
     mov r1, 0x8000
 .skip: